easysoa/EasySOA/samples/easysoa-samples-smarttravel/easysoa-samples-smarttravel-services-backup-sca/readme.txt

-This project regroups 3 mocks used by the smart travel sample.
+This project includes 3 mocks used by the smart travel sample.
 It work with FraSCAti.

 This project DO NOT WORK with already existing smart travel clients !

 Indeed, FraSCAti ignore JAXWS annotations so the FraSCAti generated web services are not compatibles with existing clients (there are some differences between the generated WSDl and the original WSDL).

+An other version of this project can be found in the "easysoa-samples-smarttravel-services-backup".
+This project works with CXF and generate web services compatibles with existing clients.
+You can found more informations in the readme.txt project file.

 -------